Trail Starts at North Gate Bridge:

 Blarney Street is Cork’s longest street, a haven of rest for all true Corkonians, past and present.
 In the eighteenth century, it was one of the first streets, butter merchants encountered on their journey to the market.
 Eminent writer Frank O’Connor as a young child spent time exploring and playing in the myriad of lanes and back gardens of the area.

-Frank O’Connor, the pseudonym of Michael Francis O’Donovan, was born in Cork on the 17th September 1903.
+Frank O’Connor, the pseudonym of Michael Francis O’Donovan, was born in Cork on 17 September 1903.
 He was born on Douglas Street but shortly afterwards moved to 251 Blarney Street where his early childhood was spent playing under the watchful Shandon tower.
 At five years old, he and his family moved to Harrington Square in the Dillon’s Cross district.
 While a child, O’Connor came under the tutorage of Daniel Corkery who developed and nurtured his love of Gaelic literature, Irish drama and the artistic heritage of Europe.
 With this love, O’Connor fought for Ireland in the Irish Civil war in the early 1920s and was interned in Gormanstown Camp, Co.
 Meath for his Republican activities.

 After his release, Frank O’Connor worked as a librarian in Sligo and Wicklow.
 In 1925 he became Librarian of Cork County.
 In 1938, he resigned from the Cork post and decided to devote himself to literature.
 He thereafter made his living through writing, lecturing and broadcasting.
 He spent much time in England and the USA.